Projects per year

 Research Interests

-Dr Gemma Catney is a Population and Social Geographer with research interests in ethnic residential segregation and diversity, ethnic inequalities, and internal migration.
+Professor Gemma Catney is a Population and Social Geographer with research interests in ethnic residential segregation and diversity, ethnic inequalities, and internal migration.
 She is fascinated by how neighbourhoods both shape, and are shaped by, the experiences of those who live in them.

 Gemma is the Principal Investigator of Geographies of Ethnic Diversity and Inequalities (GEDI).
 GEDI is a £1million project funded by the Economic and Social Research Council.
 The project aims to examine, analyse and explain the UK's changing ethnic geographies through a novel integration of research strands on ethnic diversity, residential segregation, socio-spatial inequalities, and migration.
-GEDI is a timely and innovative programme of research which aims to use the latest Census data to provide a comprehensive picture of the small area (neighbourhood) ethnic landscape of the UK, and how this has changed over time (1991-2021/22).
+GEDI is a timely and innovative programme of research which is using the latest Census data to provide a comprehensive picture of the small area (neighbourhood) ethnic landscape of the UK, and how this has changed over time (1991-2021/22).
 GEDI is a major collaboration with colleagues in universities across the UK and US, and with project partners the Royal Geographical Society (with IBG) and the Runnymede Trust.
 Gemma is also Co-Investigator on the Nuffield Foundation project Trajectories of Deprivation in the UK.

-In 2019, Dr Gemma Catney was the recipient of the prestigious Royal Geographical Society with the Institute of British Geographers Gill Memorial Award, which recognises outstanding contributions to Geography by an early career researcher (within ten years of their PhD).
+In 2019, Gemma was the recipient of the prestigious Royal Geographical Society with the Institute of British Geographers Gill Memorial Award, which recognises outstanding contributions to Geography by an early career researcher (within ten years of their PhD).
 From 2012 to 2014, Gemma held a Leverhulme Trust Early Career Fellowship, to explore the ‘Geographies of ethnic and social segregation in England and Wales, 1991-2011'.

 Gemma's main research focuses include (i) the changing residential geographies of ethnic and racial diversity, mixing and segregation; (ii) socio-spatial inequalities between ethnic groups; and (iii) the multiple scales of neighbourhood identity and belonging.
 Gemma has expertise in the analysis of individual and area level Census data, including the use of longitudinal and advanced spatial methods.
 She is mostly, although not exclusively, a quantitative Social Scientist.
 Thinking critically about numbers is central to her research approach.